coderanger/talk-ideas/secrets.md

 ## Description

 A modern application has a lot of passwords and keys floating around.
-Encryptions keys, database passwords, and API credentials; often typed in to text files and forgotten.
+Encryption keys, database passwords, and API credentials; often typed in to text files and forgotten.
 Fortunately a new wave of tools are emerging to help manage, update, and audit these secrets.
 Come learn how to avoid being the next TechCrunch headline.

 ## Abstract